These 8 startups are focusing on women’s health and wellness in India

 Healofy

-Founded in 2016 by Gaurav Aggarwal and Shubham Maheshwari, Benguluru-based pregnancy and parenting community Healofy helps Indian women across key life stages, starting from preconception to early motherhood.
+Founded in 2016 by Gaurav Aggarwal and Shubham Maheshwari, Benguluru-based pregnancy and parenting communityhelps Indian women across key life stages, starting from preconception to early motherhood.
 The startup aims to empower women by providing them with access to relevant information, showcasing their skills, and creating content.

 The Healofy team